Do Tinder Messages Have Read Receipts to Tell When a Message Is Seen?

 Check Their Profile

 Seems a bit obvious, but if they change their profile pictures or their bio text, then obviously they’ve gotten onto the app.
 So if you’re really this deep into the rabbit hole (and we know you are…you checked their location eighteen times on Monday, remember?) then all you need to do is take some screenshots of their pictures and bio, and then check again after a few days to see if anything has changed.
-Changes = they were on Tinder, at least for long enough to upload a new picture.
+Changes are an obvious sign that they were on Tinder, at least for long enough to upload a new picture.

 Try a Third-Party Service